richardhenyash/perkulater/README.md

 * Receive confirmation of my purchase via email, so I can be confident that the purchase has been made successfully.
 * Register on the site, so I can make a repeat purchase more easily and get access to any rewards on offer.
 * Contact the business with a general query.
+* Subscribe for a regular purchase of a product (this feature will be added in a future development phase).

 As a **Registered User**, I would like to be able to:
 * Sign in to my account.